The Sons of the Silver Dollar were formed in 2005 as a performing vocal group at Silver Dollar City in Branson, Missouri.

 began his music education at seven years of age.
 Throughout the years he has gained knowledge from a diversity of musical experience; touring nationally with several music groups (including one of his own), being Minister of Music for several major church denominations for over 15 years, touring internationally as a soloist for 8 years, appearing in several stage productions and two operas, directing seven musical stage productions, and producing eight solo and duet (with his sister, Sherrye) recordings.
 He has also made several television appearances.

 Mark has a Bachelor's Degree in Vocal Performance from Toccoa Falls College and is an ordained Minister.
-He and his wife, Debbie, have been married for 37 years and have three children; Dawn, Tony, and Adam and one grandchild, Nolan.
+He and his wife, Debbie, have been married for 38 years and have three children; Dawn, Tony, and Adam and two grandchildren, Nolan and Victoria.

 He is still trying to figure out why everyone calls him "Hoss"!